-- After beef has arrived, our shipping carrier will pick up and return the reusable container.
-You'll also receive email instructions that tell you when to place the container back on your doorstep for pickup.
+- After your beef has arrived, our shipping carrier will pick up and return the reusable container.
+You'll receive email instructions that tell you when to place the container back on your doorstep for pickup.
 Container pick up is usually 1-2 days after beef arrives.

 *If you are picking up beef in Yankton- After you place your order online, we will contact you via email to schedule a pickup time in Yankton that works with your schedule.

 How much beef can I fit in my standard size kitchen freezer?

 Our popular bundles are 5-9 lbs of beef and easily fit in a standard-size top freezer – just like every kitchen fridge/freezer combo – with plenty of room to spare.
 If you choose to order more than one bundle to get the cuts of meat you prefer, know that rule of thumb is that a standard-sized top freezer holds around 50 lbs.
 If you want to order more than that (like a 1/4, 1/2 or whole steer via our bulk option) look into the benefits of buying a chest or upright freezer and our bulk options.